-Some people do not feel like they belong to either the male or female gender, that they are somewhere in-between, that they belong to both at the same time or the way they feel simply changes according to the situation.
+Some people do not feel either male or female but they are somewhere in-between, they belong to both at the same time or the way they feel simply changes according to the situation.
 This is completely individual.
 They may be known as gendervariant or genderfluid.

 Gender expression is the full range of clothing, mannerisms, behaviours and chosen names that everyone uses to express themselves.
 It often has nothing to do with a person’s sexual orientation and is sometimes not related to their gender identity either – a man can enjoy wearing make-up or acting in a traditionally feminine way, this does not necessarily mean he is gay or seeking to transition.

 Similarly a woman might wear her hair short and dress in clothes tailored for men, but this does not necessarily mean she is gay or is seeking to transition.

 Sexual orientation is about what gender you are sexually attracted to.
 This might change numerous times throughout your life or remain constant.
 It’s common for people who are generally attracted to the opposite gender (heterosexual) to sometimes experience attraction towards someone of their own and vice versa.

 It is possible for someone to engage in sexual activity with someone from the same/opposite gender without this changing who they are normally attracted to.
 This is referred to as sexual behaviour and it does not always align with someone’s sexual orientation.
 Read on for more information.
 If you need support or are experiencing issues around sexuality, gender, equality, diversity or identity click here.